ARE YOU LIVING A BALANCED LIFE?

 When the weather allows, a daily walk, with or without the grand-kids, makes all the difference to my headspace.
 When I’m walking I’m not looking at the home jobs that need to be done.
-I’m not worrying whether I’ve followed enough SEO rules to get visitors to my blog.
+I’m not worrying about whether I’ve followed enough SEO rules to get visitors to my blog.
 This is not about fitness and weight loss (though they can be side benefits).
-It’s a time for mindfulness, for stopping and smelling the roses, a time out – something we all deserve…and need.
+It’s a time for mindfulness, for stopping and smelling the roses, a timeout – something we all deserve…and need.

 LISTS ARE AMAZING